matru95/Hypermedia-Applications-Project/README.md

 ## BACK-END

 As regards BACK-END, I created jsons files for initializing my database with doctors, locations, services.
-Then I added REST's GETs for each of these tables on database: doctors, locations, servicess.
+Then I added REST's GETs for each of these tables on database: doctors, locations, services.